Characters: The Walking Dead TV Show

 - Red Shirt: As noted below, at two points the group has had numerous extras as group members who are quickly slaughtered to up the show's body count.
 Among the named examples of this trope are Jimmy, Patricia, and Ryan Samuels.

 - The Remnant: Shane's original Atlanta camp was composed of both the main cast and a large number of incidentals, many of whom were wiped out during the fish fry attack in Tell It To The Frogs, making for a much smaller group.
-Later, at the start of season four, the group has tripled in size thanks to taking in the survivors of Woodbury and accepting in worthy survivors from outside the prison.
+Later, at the start of Season 4, the group has tripled in size thanks to taking in the survivors of Woodbury and accepting in worthy survivors from outside the prison.
 Unfortunately, a plague and the final prison battle immediately following it wipes out the majority of the community.
 Simply put, whenever there's a large amount of background extras in the group, expect them to drop like flies and the survivors become this trope.

 - Stay in the Kitchen: In the first season and early into the second season, it was largely the men who were combat-proficient and would fight for the group.
 The women did the cooking, cleaning, and looking after the children, though this did not go unnoticed by them.
 However, this began to change when Andrea first took the initiative to join the group's main fighters (inspired by Maggie), and by season three everyone is fighting together, regardless of sex.

 - Team Dad: As the leader, Rick serves as this to the group as a whole.
-Dale, Hershel and Tyreese were more of the nurturing types.
+Dale, Hershel, and Tyreese were more of the nurturing types.

 - Team Mom: Lori initially filled the position, but upon her death, it was taken by Carol.
 Both are quite the Mama Bear indeed.